Bullying, Workplace Harassment and Sexual Harassment

 Disablist Bullying

-The motivations for disablist bullying may include; discrimination on the basis of a disability or a lack of understanding of a person’s disability.
+The motivations for disablist bullying may include; discrimination on the basis of a disability.
+It can be a lack of understanding of a person’s disability.

 Information for students in all school settings